This article has been lifted from our eLearning website on writing an email campaign- myma.sixthsense-training.com

 - Talk about benefits, not features.
 You know the value of your email.
 But does your recipient?
 No, not yet.
 And it’s your job to explain it.

 - Be brief.
 Think about when you open a marketing email in your inbox.
 Do you read every single word in there?
 Probably not.

 - Be lovable.
 Just because emails are meant to inform doesn’t mean they can’t also delight.
 In some cases, email can be a great avenue for letting your brand’s personality shine, helping you build a meaningful relationship with the folks on your email list.

 - Use actionable language in your call-to-action.That’s right: Emails have calls-to-action, too.

 Here’s an example of a great email:

 We know that it’s probably not possible to include every single step mentioned above, but if you try to include as many as possible, your email will be sure to have a positive effect on your customers.

 This article has been taken from myma.sixthsense-training.com – our eLearning portal for Modern Apprenticeships.
 To access the rest of this course, and loads more like it, call us now to see if you’re eligible for one of our apprenticeships.

-If you would like more information on how to write great emails and learn about our apprenticeships, leave your details and we will get in touch.
+If you would like more information on how to write great emails and learn about our Digital Marketing apprenticeship, leave your details and we will get in touch.